Temazepam: Legal status

 In Hong Kong, temazepam is regulated under Schedule 1 of Hong Kong's Chapter 134 Dangerous Drugs Ordinance.
 Temazepam can only be used legally by health professionals and for university research purposes.
 The substance can be given by pharmacists under a prescription.
 Anyone who supplies the substance without prescription can be fined HKD$10,000.
 The penalty for trafficking or manufacturing the substance is a $5,000,000-fine and life imprisonment.
 Possession of the substance for consumption without license from the Department of Health is illegal with a $1,000,000-fine and/or seven years of jail time.

 In Ireland, temazepam is a Schedule 3 controlled substance with strict restrictions.

 In the Netherlands, temazepam is available for prescription as 10- or 20-mg tablets and capsules.
 Formulations of temazepam containing less than 20 mg are included in List 2 of the Opium Law, while formulations containing 20 mg or more of the drug (along with the gel-capsules) are a List 1 substance of the Opium Law, thus subject to more stringent regulation.
 Besides being used for insomnia, it is also occasionally used as a preanesthetic medication.

 In Norway, temazepam is not available as a prescription drug.
 It is regulated as a Class A substance under Norway's Narcotics Act.

 In Portugal, temazepam is a Schedule IV controlled drug under Decree-Law 15/93.

-In Singapore, temazepam is a Class A controlled drug (Schedule I), making it illegal to possess and requiring a private prescription from a licensed physician to be dispensed.

 In Slovenia, it is regulated as a Group II (Schedule 2) controlled substance under the Production and Trade in Illicit Drugs Act.